George Petersen (politician)

 Wilfred George Petersen (13 May 1921 – 28 March 2000) was an Australian politician, affiliated with the Labor Party and elected as a member of the New South Wales Legislative Assembly.

 Early life and background

-Petersen was born in Childers, Queensland, the son of George and Eva Petersen and was descended from Scandinavian migrants who came to Queensland in the 1800s.
-He was educated at Bundaberg State High School, but owing to hard financial times left at age 15.
+Petersen was born on 13 May 1921 in Childers, Queensland.
+He was the first of five children born to Hilda Eva Isabel (née Engstrom) and Peter Petersen.
+He was descended from Scandinavian migrants who came to Queensland in the 1800s.

+Petersen was educated at Bundaberg State High School, but owing to hard financial times left at age 15.
 Petersen found work as a telephonist for the Postmaster-General's Department and as a pensions officer and special magistrate for the Department of Social Services from 1937 to 1968.

 In World War II he served in Queensland and Borneo as a Signalman in the 2/5th Commando Squadron from 1942 to 1946.
 In 1947 he married his first wife, Elaine Verna Tout, and had a daughter in 1953 and then a son in 1956.
 Later, they divorced and he married Mairi Isobel Wilson Gould in 1975.
 They had one daughter.